freifunk-gluon/gluon/docs/user/site.rst

     and the node's primary MAC address is assigned.
 Manually setting a hostname can be enforced by setting *hostname.optional* to *false*.

+    To not prefill the hostname-field in config-mode with the default hostname, set *hostname.prefill* to *false*.

     By default, no altitude field is shown by the *gluon-config-mode-geo-location* package.
 Set *geo_location.show_altitude* to *true* if you want the altitude field to be visible.